A few quick notes about this website:

 Abra (Wallet & Funding method)

-Exodus (Top choice for Desktop PC Wallet & 1 button ETH/DASH/LTC exchanger - personal fav.) (better for storage than day to day use due to higher fees)
+Exodus (Top choice for Desktop PC Wallet & 1 button Altcoins exchanger - personal fav.) (better for storage than day to day use due to higher fees)

 Armory (Excellent desktop PC wallet)